The Mindful connection

 It's easy to make quick judgements when meeting people for the first time.
 You can judge someone by their appearance, their job, their friends, their sexual orientation and other scraps of information you have.

 Do you form a lasting opinion of someone based on first impressions?
 Or do you consider first impressions as a flimsy basis on which to build a firm conclusion about someone's character?I would urge you to expand your awareness and open your heart a little.

-When you resist pingeonholing people you give them and yourself a chance.
-By choosing to cultivate connection by smiling at someone, making a joke, or being kind it will be easier for you to see through cultural cliches and discover common ground with people you would have normally not given the time of day.
+When you resist pigeonholing people, you give them and yourself a chance.
+By choosing to cultivate connection by smiling at someone, making a joke, or being kind, it will be easier for you to see through cultural cliches and discover common ground with people you would have normally not given the time of day.

-ACTION POINT: To clarify to yourself areas of improvement I would invite you to sketch a map of your most important relationships.
-You could choose up to ten people among your friends and family.
-Use overlapping circles to indicate the degree of closeness you feel with each.
+ACTION POINT: To clarify to yourself areas of improvement, I would invite you to sketch a map of your most important relationships.
+You could choose up to ten people from your friends and family.
+Use overlapping circles to show the degree of closeness you feel with each.
 Then ask yourself:

-- How do you nurture each of these relationship?
+- How do you nurture each of these relationships?